Forest management planning

 How Crown forests are managed in Ontario and how you can get involved in the planning process.

-In Ontario, the Ministry of Natural Resources and Forestry (MNRF) is responsible for the long-term health of Crown forests (public land).
+In Ontario, the ministry is responsible for the long-term health of Crown forests (public land).

 This responsibility is shared with forest product companies or groups of companies and communities.